ascmitc/mhl/README.md

 ```

-### The `validatexml` command
+### The `xsd-schema-check` command

-The `validatexml` command validates a given ASC MHL file against the XML XSD.
+The `xsd-schema-check` command validates a given ASC MHL file against the XML XSD.
 This command can be used to ensure the creation of syntactically valid ASC MHL files, for example during  implementation of tools creating ASC MHL files.

 ```
-$ ./ascmhl.py validatexml /path/to/ascmhl/XXXXX.mhl
+$ ./ascmhl.py xsd-schema-check /path/to/ascmhl/XXXXX.mhl
 ```